is a spinoff from Judge Dredd

 - Badass Beard: Frank.

-- Becoming the Mask / He Who Fights Monsters: Arguably both main characters, though Frank leans more towards the former while Aimee has often been accused of the latter.
+- Becoming the Mask / He Who Fights Monsters: Arguably both main characters, though Frank leans more towards the former while Aimee has often been accused of (and later becomes) the latter.

 - Bottomless Bladder: Thanks to nerves, Dirty Frank once urinated non-stop throughout a twenty three minute guitar solo.